Quantum Phase Diagram and Spontaneously Emergent Topological Chiral Superconductivity in Doped Triangular-Lattice Mott Insulators

 { {S\arabic{table}} {S\arabic{figure}} {\Roman{section}} {S\arabic{equation}} }

-\onecolumngrid \beginsupplement In the Supplemental Materials, we provide more numerical results to support the conclusions we have discussed in the main text.
-In Sec.~\ref{convergence}, we show the good convergence of density matrix renormalization group (DMRG) calculation and the details of the finite bond-dimension extrapolation of physical quantities.
+\onecolumngrid \beginsupplement In the Supplemental Materials, we provide more numerical details to support the conclusions we have discussed in the main text.
+In Sec.~\ref{convergence}, we show the good convergence of density matrix renormalization group (DMRG) calculations and the details of the finite bond-dimension extrapolation of physical quantities.
 In Sec.~\ref{pumping}, we present more data of the inserting flux simulation.
-In Sec.~\ref{spin}, we discuss the common nature of spin correlation functions in the different phases.
+In Sec.~\ref{spin}, we discuss the common nature of spin correlation functions in different phases.
 In Sec.~\ref{compare}, we present more results of the various correlation functions to characterize the quantum phase transition from the charge density wave (CDW) phase with strong spin density wave fluctuation (SDWF) to the topological superconducting (TSC) phase.
-In Sec.~\ref{correlations_TSC}, we provide more numerical results for identifying the $d+id$-wave TSC on different $L_y=6$ and $8$ systems, as well as for the doping level $\delta = 1/8$.
+In Sec.~\ref{correlations_TSC}, we provide more numerical results to identify the $d+id$-wave TSC on different $L_y=6$ and $8$ systems, as well as for the doping level $\delta = 1/8$.
+In Sec.~\ref{further_neighbor_correlations}, we examine and compare SC pairing correlations on further neighboring bonds.
 In Sec.~\ref{electron_density}, we show more detailed results regarding the evolution of the electron occupation number in the momentum space with tuning the next-nearest-neighbor (NNN) couplings.
+In Sec.~\ref{grand_canonical}, we show more detailed results on the pseudogap-like (PGL) phase to $d$-wave SC phase transition by increasing $L_{y}$ and doping level, which are obtained in the grand canonical ensemble.
+Sec.~\ref{data_code} contains the data availability statement.